articnel/kohana3docs/guide/kohana3/start/conventions.md

 ## Parentheses

 There should be one space after statement name, followed by a parenthesis.
 The `!` (bang) character must have a space on either side to ensure maximum readability.
-Except in the case of a bang or type casting, there should be no whitespace after an opening parenthesis or before a closing parenthesis.
+Except in the case of a bang or type casting, there should be no white space after an opening parenthesis or before a closing parenthesis.

 	<?php